 Race & Behavioral Health Series

-This series includes 6 distinct courses which examine the intersection of race and behavioral health in Colorado.
+This series includes enrollment in 6 distinct courses which examine the intersection of race and behavioral health in Colorado.

 You will increase your understanding of the unique challenges faced by communities of color and the cultural factors that influence help-seeking behaviors and treatment outcomes.